Table of Contents

 This app tracks users’ sleep patterns and wakes them up during their lightest sleep phase in order to improve their overall sleep quality.
 It also includes features such as a sleep diary and relaxation sounds to help users fall asleep.

-This app provides users with a quick and effective workout routine that can be done in just 7 minutes.
+This apps for wearables provides users with a quick and effective workout routine that can be done in just 7 minutes.
 It includes a variety of exercises, such as push-ups and squats, and includes audio and visual guidance.

 This app provides users with guided meditation and mindfulness techniques to help improve their overall well-being.
 It includes a variety of different meditation sessions and tracks users’ progress over time.